Contact Us for a Free Consultation (833) 594-2133

 California Penal Code 211 - Robbery

-For example, in that purse snatching that we talked about earlier, a lot of times, if the person has no criminal record and nobody was hurt, we can negotiate with the prosecutor to reduce the charge from robbery to grand theft person, which is not a robbery.
+For example, in the purse snatching we discussed earlier, often if the person has no criminal record and nobody was hurt, we can negotiate with the prosecutor to reduce the charge from robbery to grand theft, which is not a robbery.
 It is not a strike.
-We can eventually get that reduced to a misdemeanor and get a dismissal for you if you can complete probation.
+We can eventually reduce it to a misdemeanor and obtain a dismissal for you if you complete probation.
+This negotiation process can provide hope in what may seem like a dire situation.

 But, if, on the other hand, you use a gun to commit a robbery, you have absolutely no chance in Los Angeles County to get probation and to avoid that robbery conviction.
-The circumstances are just simply too serious and it's highly unlikely the prosecutors would get rid of a robbery in that particular scenario.
+The circumstances are simply too serious, and it's highly unlikely that the prosecutors would dismiss a robbery in that particular scenario.

-Now the use of a knife, maybe that's a middle ground between not using any weapon and using a gun.
+Now, the use of a knife might be a middle ground between not using any weapon and using a gun.
 A knife certainly is a weapon.
 A knife certainly is dangerous and would scare the victim; however, if nobody was hurt and you didn't try to stab the person with the knife, a good defense attorney might be able to make the argument under the right circumstances that you shouldn't have to be convicted of a robbery, even though technically it is a robbery.

 So, you don't need to use a weapon to commit a robbery.
-But, if you do use a weapon during a robbery, you're looking at a host of punishments.
+But if you do use a weapon during a robbery, you're looking at a host of punishments.
 You're looking at likely going to prison for a significant period, and you make it very difficult for your defense attorney to avoid a lengthy prison sentence.
+The gravity of these consequences cannot be overstated.

-One angle that we've used in the gun scenario is when the gun law came into effect that made it a ten-year enhancement; for some reason, the legislature didn't make moves to take the other gun law off the book, which is basically three, four, ten.
+One angle that we've used in the gun scenario is when the gun law came into effect, which made it a ten-year enhancement.
+For some reason, the legislature didn't move to remove the other gun laws from the books, which are essentially sections three, four, and ten.

-So, a lot of times, we can attempt to use that old gun law in place of the ten-year enhancement and get the ten-year enhancement struck.
+So, often, we can attempt to use that old gun law in place of the ten-year enhancement and have the ten-year enhancement struck.
 The prosecutors don't have to do that.
-The judges don't have to do that, but sometimes they're willing to do that if the person has no criminal record, nobody was hurt, and the defense attorney can make a strong argument that that ten-year gun enhancement shouldn't be used.
+The judges don't have to do that, but sometimes they're willing to do that if the person has no criminal record, nobody was hurt, and the defense attorney can make a strong argument that the ten-year gun enhancement shouldn't be used.

 That's way too much time for a particular because that ten years is served at 85%, and it's not just ten years; it's going to be whatever time you get for the robbery — even a low term in a robbery is a two-year sentence — so, in a lot of these cases where people are using a gun to commit a robbery, the opening offer in the case — even for somebody with no record — is twelve years, and that's because the person is looking at sixteen years.